16–17 May 2026

 The Coriole Music Festival encompasses two days of beautiful chamber music, with meals and wine included.

-There are two concerts on Saturday and one on Sunday.
-Each of the weekend’s three concerts will be followed by a delicious meal in the Coriole courtyard, where performers and audience can mix while enjoying fine food by chef Patricia Streckfuss and superb Coriole wines.
+There are four concerts on Saturday and two on Sunday.
+The weekend also features a lunch and supper on Saturday, and a lunch on Sunday with delicious meals in the Coriole courtyard, where performers and audience can mix while enjoying fine food by chef Patricia Streckfuss and superb Coriole wines.

 On Arrival